Short Brothers: Bombardier

 In 1977, the company changed its name back to Short Brothers, and in 1984 it became a public limited company in preparation for privatisation.
 The government announced the sale of Shorts to Bombardier on 7 June 1989 for £30 million.
 As part of the sale, the government agreed at the insistence of Chancellor John Major to write off £390 million of the company's accumulated losses and inject another £390 million to recapitalise the group and cover current and future losses, capital investment and training.

 Bombardier beat a bid from General Electric Company and Fokker.
 Messerschmitt-Bölkow-Blohm had withdrawn before final offers were submitted.

 The sale was finalised on 4 October 1989.

 In 1993, with the company under the chairmanship of Roy McNulty, Bombardier Shorts and Thomson-CSF formed a joint venture, Shorts Missile Systems, for the design and development of very short-range, air defence missiles for the UK Ministry of Defence and armed forces worldwide using expertise dating back to the 1950s.
 In 2000, Thomson-CSF bought Bombardier's 50% share to become the sole owner of Shorts Missile Systems, renaming it Thales Air Defence in 2001.

 Spirit AeroSystems

 On 31 October 2019, Bombardier announced the sale of its aerostructures activities to Spirit AeroSystems.
 The sale closed in November 2020 following regulatory approval and a renegotiated price due to the effect of the COVID-19 pandemic.
+In 2024, Boeing and Airbus agreed to split Spirit Aerosystems' assets.

+Short Brothers - A Boeing Company

+On December 8, 2025, Spirit Aerosystems was acquired by Boeing, and the Belfast site started operating as an independent subsidiary branded as Short Brothers, a Boeing Company.
+Boeing took on 2400 of the site's 3500 staff.
+The portion of the site handling activities for Airbus aircraft is leased to Airbus, and the corresponding staff hired by Airbus.
+The Short Brothers - A Boeing Company now make aerostructures including primary structures, flight controls, nacelles and thrust reversers as well as structure for military defense systems and they also perform Maintenance, Repair, and Overhaul (MRO) of aircraft.